Amid Taiwan tensions, Offutt-based Rivet Joint jet gets 'thumped' by Chinese fighter

-The U.S. Indo-Pacific Command is calling out the People’s Republic of China over the “thumping” of an Offutt-based RC-135V Rivet Joint flight last Friday over the South China Sea.
+The U.S. Indo-Pacific Command is calling out the People’s Republic of China over the “thumping” of an Offutt-based RC-135V Rivet Joint flight on Friday.
+May 26, over the South China Sea.

 Indo-PACOM released a 30-second video — shot from the cockpit of the Air Force RC-135 — that shows a Chinese J-16 fighter pilot overtaking the slower reconnaissance jet from the right side and then banking sharply to fly close across its nose.
 Moments later, the RC-135 is buffeted by the fighter jet’s wake turbulence.